Halemaʻumaʻu: Beginning of the eruption

 In response to the second episode, scientists and local government officials on April 9, 2008, ordered hundreds of people to evacuate from the Park and nearby villages because the sulfur dioxide concentration levels had reached a critical level and a hazardous vog plume extended downwind from the crater.
 The evacuation lasted two days.

-On April 16, 2008, a third significant explosive event occurred at Halemaumau, spreading ash and debris throughout the area.
+On April 16, 2008, a third significant explosive event occurred at Halemaʻumaʻu, spreading ash and debris throughout the area.
 Subsequently, a second evacuation of the park and surrounding areas was ordered on April 23, 2008.

-Activity continued through the next few months, with Halemaumau continuing to emit a plume of ash and gases.
+Activity continued through the next few months, with Halemaʻumaʻu continuing to emit a plume of ash and gases.
 A fourth explosive event occurred on August 1, 2008, and a fifth on August 27, 2008.

 September 2008: Lava lake becomes visible

-A Hawaii Volcano Observatory news release and images dated September 5, 2008 confirmed the first recorded images of a lava lake 130 feet below the lip of the Overlook Crater.
+A Hawaii Volcano Observatory news release and images dated September 5, 2008, confirmed the first recorded images of a lava lake 130 feet below the lip of the Overlook Crater.
 The HVO had alluded to the presence of lava within the vent, including the sporadic ejecting of lava materials from the vent due to explosive episodes, but this gave officials the first opportunity to visually confirm that active lava was present.
 The report also noted that the lava could not be seen from observation points around the crater.

 September 2008 to April 2018: Sustained lava lake

-The lava lake within Halemaumau's Overlook Crater vent was visible nearly continuous from March 2008 until May 2018.
+The lava lake within Halemaʻumaʻu's Overlook Crater vent was visible nearly continuously from March 2008 until May 2018.
 During the period, the Overlook Crater slowly enlarged.
 The height of the lava lake fluctuated.
-In May 2015, the lake rose high enough to spill onto the Halemaumau crater floor for the first time, adding a layer of lava approximately 30 ft thick to the crater floor.
+In May 2015, the lake rose high enough to spill onto the Halemaʻumaʻu crater floor for the first time, adding a layer of lava approximately 30 ft thick to the crater floor.

 For three years from 2015 to 2018 the lava lake level remained close to the rim, with a further minor overflow event in October 2016 and a significant one in April 2018 that covered a majority of the crater floor in new lava.

 In April 2018, a significant series of overflows had reportedly covered most of the Halemaʻumaʻu crater floor with new lava.